Iran–Lebanon relations: History

 Relations between Iran and Lebanon during the reign of Shah Mohammad Reza Pahlavi occurred in two phases: The first phase lasted from the mid-1950s to the 1967 June war and was closely affected by the policies of Egyptian President Gamal Abdel Nasser, which led the Shah to support the government of Lebanon as well as other anti-Nasser governments in the Middle East; the second phase, from 1967 to 1979, witnessed tense relations because anti-Shah groups were trained by Palestinian militant organisations in Lebanon during this time span.

 In a 2012 Pew Global Attitudes Survey, 39 percent of Lebanese people viewed Iran favorably, compared to 61 percent which viewed it unfavorably.
 62 percent of Lebanese oppose Iranian acquisition of nuclear weapons, 57 percent consider a nuclear-armed Iran a threat, and 74 percent approve of "tougher sanctions" on Iran, while 46 percent support use of military force to prevent Iran from developing nuclear weapons.
 Notably, while most Sunni Muslims and Christians in Lebanon expressed unfavourable views of President Mahmoud Ahmadinejad, 92 percent and 57 percent respectively, 95 percent of Lebanese Shia Muslims viewed him favourably.

 Amidst the polarised atmosphere of the Syrian Civil War, on 19 November 2013 two suicide bombings occurred outside the Iranian embassy in Beirut, Lebanon, killing 23 people, including an Iranian cultural attaché.
 A Sunni Islamist militant group claimed responsibility.

 On 18 October 2024, Najib Mikati publicly criticized Iran, calling for its envoy to be summoned after remarks from Mohammad Bagher Ghalibaf suggested Tehran would assist in negotiating the implementation of U.N.
 Resolution 1701 regarding Lebanon.
 Mikati expressed surprise at Ghalibaf's comments, viewing them as blatant interference in Lebanon's affairs and an attempt to assert control over the country.
 He emphasized that any negotiations should be conducted solely by the Lebanese state.

+On 24 March 2026, Lebanon decided to withdraw its approval of Mohammad Reza Raouf Sheibani, the Iranian ambassador to Lebanon, giving him until 29 March to leave the country.
+The decision was linked to "Tehran's violation of diplomatic norms and established practices between the two countries" he has still not left the country.